NeMo Framework End-to-End Workflow Example

 Preprocess

-As mentioned, this script uses the Llama-3.1-8B tokenizer because the intent is to use this data for pre-training a Llama-3.1-8B model.
-However, the tokenizer can be swapped out for a different one available on Hugging Face if pre-training a different model is desired.
+As mentioned, this script uses the Nemotron-H tokenizer because the intent is to use this data for pre-training a Nemotron-H model.
+However, you can swap out the tokenizer for a different one available on Hugging Face if pre-training a different model is desired.

-Be sure to accept any applicable licenses on the model repository page.
+Be sure to accept any applicable licenses on the model repository page if you haven't already done so.

 import os